 The CRB will make reasonable efforts to contact and interview parties named by the Complainant and Defendant(s), however, the CRB may decline to interview an individual who is found to be unresponsive or uncooperative.
 The CRB will allow individuals at least 48 hours to respond to requests for interviews, although the actual interview may take place outside of that 48 hour period.
 Interviews can be conducted over any mutually agreeable platform (the CRB should take reasonable measures to accommodate the preferences of a party to be interviewed) and must be recorded in some way.

-The CRB may determine that the nature of the complaint and the alleged violation is consistent with a pattern of behavior on the part of the Complainant and/or Defendant(s).
-In making such a determination, the CRB may consider (among other things): previous complaints received by the CRB, previous actions and investigations conducted by Realms administrative bodies, personal observation, and witness testimony.
-If the CRB is investigating a possible pattern of behavior, they may interview individuals who were not originally named in the complaint in order to gather additional evidence.
+The CRB may determine that the nature of the Case and the alleged violation is consistent with a pattern of behavior on the part of the Complainant and/or Defendant(s).
+In making such a determination, the CRB may consider (among other things): previous Cases received by the CRB, previous actions and investigations conducted by Realms administrative bodies, personal observation, and witness testimony.
+If the CRB is investigating a possible pattern of behavior, they may interview individuals who were not originally named in the Case in order to gather additional evidence.

 The CRB should, to the greatest reasonable extent, strive to conclude their investigation within the 30 days which follow the CRB notifying parties that an investigation is underway.
 If the CRB is unable to meet this deadline, they will immediately (and every 7 days thereafter until the investigation is complete) contact the Complainant, the Defendant(s), and the Event Holders’ List to provide the following information: